spryker-sdk/sdk/docs/development.md

 ## Add a setting

-@todo rework settings, they can be added via YAML & we need to add ability to tag them

 A bundle might add additional __Settings__ that can be used by __ValueResolvers__ to create a persistent behavior.
 Settings are defined in yaml file called `settings.yaml` and will be added to the SDK by calling `spryker-sdk setting:set setting_dirs <path to your settings>`